CCSI-Toolset/FOQUS/docs/source/chapt_flowsheet/reference/settings.rst

    session file can be useful for debugging.

 #. **FOQUS Flowsheet Run Method** enables the user to select between
-   running simulations on the same computer as FOQUS, or on a remote Turbine gateway.
-Running simulations remotely allows parallel execution.
+   running simulations on the same computer as FOQUS, or on the AWS FOQUS Cloud.
+Running simulations remotely on the cloud allows parallel execution.
 The default setting is "Local".
 If the user switches from "Local" to "Remote", a warning message will appear.
-The user will be informed that the models that have been uploaded to the Local Turbine may not be available in the Remote Turbine Gateway.
-Therefore, the user may need to upload these models into Turbine again in order to run the models remotely.
+The user will be informed that the models that have been uploaded to the Local Turbine may not be available in the AWS FOQUS Cloud.
+Therefore, the user may need to upload these models into the Cloud in order to run the models remotely.

 #. **Working Directory** is the path to the FOQUS working directory.
 The